How to Use This Calculator

 Review your results

-The calculator will display the average spending multiplier, total economic impact, induced spending, and multipliers derived from both MPS and MPC.
+The calculator displays the average spending multiplier, total economic impact, induced spending, and multipliers from both MPS and MPC.
+The insights panel shows multiplier divergence, spending rounds to 99% effect, and leakage rate analysis.

 Example Calculation